twhlynch/grab-tools-extension/README.md

 A chrome extension that ads some useful features to https://grabvr.quest

-If you want a Firefox extension.. you can make it yourself, its only 50 lines of code and some config :shrug:
+Firefox extension coming some day.

 ## Features